 Master's students may transfer up to fifteen (15) graduate credits.
-Transfer credits must be at the graduate level, have been completed within the last 10 years at an accredited institution (accredited by an institutional accrediting agency recognized by the Secretary of the US Department of Education) and have an earned grade of "B" or better.
+Transfer credits must be at the graduate level and have earned a grade of "B" or better.
+Credits must have been completed within the last 10 years at an accredited institution (accredited by an institutional accrediting agency recognized by the Secretary of the US Department of Education) or at ACE-approved military training and service.
 Transfer credit decisions will be based on official transcripts provided to University of the Potomac.